 - The individual in question gets very defensive if anyone asks them about the health of their animals.

-If you have seen many of these signs, it may be time to intervene for the sake of both your friend and the animals she is hoarding.
+If you have seen many of these signs, it may be time to intervene for the sake of both your friend and the animals they are hoarding.
 It is vital to remember that even though you can clearly see that these animals and your friend are suffering, your friend cannot.

 Empathy, patience, and understanding are necessities with the topic of your hoarder friend’s animals.
-Reiterate how much you care about this friend and that you know that he has nothing but love for all of their animals.
+Reiterate how much you care about this friend and that you know that they have nothing but love for all of their animals.
 Offer to help find professional help and homes for the animals if the hoarder seems receptive.

 Do you have any experience with a dog hoarder?
 What steps did you take to insure the health of the animals in the hoarding situation and the hoarder themselves?
 Let us know your experience in the comments.